dannsam/xenko-docs/manual/game-studio/game-settings.md

 <span class="label label-doc-audience">Programmer</span>
 <span class="label label-doc-audience">Designer</span>

 You can configure the global settings of your game in the **Game Settings** asset.
-By default, this is stored in your project **Assets** folder.
+By default, the Game Settings asset is stored in your project's **Assets** folder.

 ## Edit Game Settings